RockefellerArchiveCenter/bits_and_bytes/README.md

 ## Posting on Bits & Bytes

 ### Create a new branch
 Create a new GitHub branch from the `gh-pages` branch.
 This is so we can track any changes and associate them with specific pull requests.
-You should name your branch `YYYY-MM-DD-title-of-your-post`.
+You should name your branch `YYYY-MM-DD-post`.
 [See the GitHub documentation on creating new branches if you have questions](https://help.github.com/en/articles/creating-and-deleting-branches-within-your-repository).

 ### Push your files to the new branch
 Place your files in the correct locations in your new branch.